hbp-unibi/NeuroCoCoon/Extending.md

 * free-form entry of entity names or arbitrary short explanatory texts.

 The following code is an excerpt from the [`WinnerTakeAll`](ncc/src/de/unibi/hbp/ncc/lang/modules/WinnerTakeAll.java) module kind implementation.
-Default values for the properties are passed as the last argument to the property constructors.
+Default values for the properties appear as the last argument to the property constructors.
 The parameter for the number of competing populations inside the winner-take-all architecture determines the number of connection points (ports) of the module instance.
-Such structural impacts of changes to a property value are specified when the property is created.
+Such structural impacts of changes to a property value need to be declared on property creation.
 This causes the visual editor to track such changes and to update the affected parts of the internal program representation.

 ``` Java